Treating Depression with Acupuncture and Herbs

 • Beliefs that depression is not due to a biochemical imbalance

-I have worked with a number of patients who were convinced that they were out of options after finding medications and/or talk therapy ineffective for their needs.
+We have worked with a number of patients who were convinced they were out of options after finding medications and/or talk therapy ineffective for their needs.
 As a last resort, many of these people try acupuncture.
-After working with a number of patients who suffer from chronic depression, I firmly believe that with the combination of Chinese medicine, look at nutrition, adding in good quality supplements and probiotics, meditation, and yoga can offer incredible support in healing the root causes of this epidemic.
-This is an all-natural approach which is much more comprehensive, less invasive to the brain than using medications and addresses the root causes of depression.
-This all-natural approach accounts for biochemical factors as well as energetic and nutritional influences.
+After working with many patients who suffer from chronic depression, we firmly believe that a combination of Chinese medicine, attention to nutrition, high-quality supplements and probiotics, meditation, and yoga can offer incredible support in addressing the root causes of this epidemic.
+This is an all-natural approach that is much more comprehensive, less invasive to the brain than medications, and addresses the underlying causes of depression.
+This approach accounts for biochemical, energetic, and nutritional factors.

 Acupuncture

 Acupuncture is a branch of Chinese medicine that has been practiced for over 2,000 years.
 The purpose of acupuncture is to treat the energetic level of the human body and mind.
-Most people are happily surprised to find that acupuncture is a profoundly relaxing experience that creates a deep restorative balance to the central nervous system.
-Most people feel relaxed, sleepy, lighter and sometimes invigorated after a treatment.
-These feelings will continue for a few hours afterward the treatment and will be longer lasting with repetitive treatments.
-How does Acupuncture work?
-It works to balance out the flow of Qi or as it is called, the life force, in the body.
-Depression and anxiety arise from a blockage of this Qi and acupuncture works to restore the flow.
-Often times other symptoms may accompany depression such as low back pain, insomnia, irritability and heart palpitations,.
+Most people are pleasantly surprised to find that acupuncture is a profoundly relaxing experience that creates restorative balance in the central nervous system.
+Most people feel relaxed, sleepy, lighter, and sometimes invigorated after a treatment.
+These effects continue for a few hours afterward and become longer-lasting with repetitive treatments.

 Chinese Herbs

 There are a number of Chinese herbal formulas that can work wonders for depression.
-In my practice I have seen better results when patients are using acupuncture in conjunction with Chinese herbs.
-In addition to Chinese herbs, there are some western herbs can also be helpful.
+In our practice, we have seen better results when patients use acupuncture in conjunction with Chinese herbs.
+In addition to Chinese herbs, some Western herbs can also be helpful.

-Here is a brief list of herbs that can be bought at the local health food store:
+Here is a brief list of herbs available at local health food stores:

 Nutrition

-One of the most important components in treating depression is to look at your nutrition.
-95% of serotonin, the neurotransmitter responsible for mood, sleep and inhibiting pain, are produced in your gastrointestinal tract.
-If there is not enough good bacteria in your GI tract then it’s nearly impossible to create serotonin.
-In addition, it is extremely important to maintain stable blood sugar throughout the day.
-Most anxiety patients suffer from hypoglycemia but don’t realize that they do.
+One of the most important components in treating depression is nutrition.
+95% of serotonin, the neurotransmitter responsible for mood, sleep, and inhibiting pain, is produced in the gastrointestinal tract.
+If there is not enough good bacteria in the GI tract, it is nearly impossible to create serotonin.
+It is also extremely important to maintain stable blood sugar throughout the day.
+Many anxiety and depression patients suffer from hypoglycemia, often without realizing it.

 • Fish oil